OECD COP29 Virtual Pavilion

 Implementing sustainability reporting requirements that work for SMEs

-We need to unlock finance to enable SMEs around the world to meet their sustainability goals.
-Yet many small and medium-sized enterprises (SMEs) struggle with emerging reporting requirements that are complex and resource-intensive.
-This session will explore how reporting frameworks can be made more accessible and practical for SMEs, including micro-enterprises, so they can effectively communicate their sustainability performance to financing providers and supply chain partners without facing an undue reporting burden.
-It will feature new work by the OECD Platform on Financing SMEs for Sustainability on fostering convergence in sustainability reporting for SMEs.
-It will also highlight the importance of capacity building to help SMEs navigate emerging requirements and monitor progress in their sustainability performance.
+To finance their green transition, small businesses need access to external financing, financial and non-financial support, as well as frameworks and tools for bridging sustainability-related data and reporting challenges.
+Yet many small and medium-sized enterprises (SMEs) struggle with complex and resource-intensive emerging reporting requirements that hinder their ability to effectively communicate their sustainability performance to finance providers and supply chain partners.
+This session will explore how reporting frameworks can be made more accessible and practical for SMEs, including micro-enterprises.
+It will feature new work by the OECD Platform on Financing SMEs for Sustainability on sustainability reporting, highlighting the importance of capacity building to help SMEs navigate emerging requirements and monitor progress in their sustainability performance.
+This session marks the launch of a new global multi-stakeholder dialogue hosted by the OECD on fostering convergence in SME sustainability reporting.

 14:30 - 16:00

-Climate change and health: Crafting policies for Africa's urban future
+Climate change and health: Policies for Africa's urban future

-AiméeAguilar Jaber (Hot or Cool Institute)NurudeenAlhassan (African Institute for Development Policy)AnnalisaPrimi (OECD Development Centre)VicenteRuiz (OECD Development Centre)SarahWhitmee (London School for Hygiene and Tropical Medicine)
+AiméeAguilar Jaber (Hot or Cool Institute)NurudeenAlhassan (African Institute for Development Policy)Manuelde AraujoElisabethLambrecht (OECD Development Centre)VicenteRuiz (OECD Development Centre)JaneneTuniz (United Nations)SarahWhitmee (London School for Hygiene and Tropical Medicine)

 Day